 The Uganda Wildlife Authority (UWA) guide on our boat was very knowledgeable about Uganda birds and pointed out a Goliath heron.

 Birds galore mingled along the shoreline of Western Uganda's Kazinga Channel.
 Huge marabou storks stood head and shoulders above cormorants and egrets.

 Flashy and colorful malachite kingfishers darted among the reeds in abundance.
 Our guide even spotted the only albino malachite kingfisher in all of Queen Elizabeth National Park.
 He instructed the captain of the boat to circle back so we could get a closer look.

-Our guide pointed out holes all along the water's edge; home to many of the birds that call Uganda's Kazinga Channel home.
+Our guide pointed out holes all along the water's edge; home to many of the Ugandan birds that call the Kazinga Channel home.

 Elephants at the Kazinga Channel Watering Hole

 QENP is home to an abundance of elephants.
 A herd of elephants had come down to water's edge to drink at the point where the Kazinga Channel meets Lake Edward.

 We watched the elephants go about their day from the safety and comfort of our boat.

 The water definitely got a bit choppy as the Kazinga Channel widened at the point where it met the lake.